 When growing hostas under pine trees it will pay to give special attention to the moisture levels.

 Check frequently with your finger if the soil is moist.
-If the soil feels somewhat dry or only slightly moist then you need to give your hosta a generous drink.
+If the soil feels somewhat dry or only slightly moist, you must give your hosta a generous drink.
 This is a good preventative measure to stop hostas from drying up or dying in dry conditions.

-As long as you have prepared the soil by amending with organic matter before planting, add mulch regularly and water frequently, hostas should thrive in the shady environment under a pine tree.
+As long as you have prepared the soil by amending it with organic matter before planting, adding mulch regularly and water frequently, hostas should thrive in the shady environment under a pine tree.

 Fertilizer is Essential for Hostas under Trees